 - It’s named for the infamous Donner party tragedy.
 Only 45 of the 81 settlers involved lived.

 - It connects the Sacramento Valley to Reno, NV.

 - It was extremely popular during the Gold Rush of 1849.

-- The First Transcontinental Railroad went through Donner Pass with tunnels and other engineering feats.
+- The First Transcontinental Railroad went through the pass, with tunnels and other engineering feats.

 - Lincoln Highway, the first “road across America,” connects with and crosses over the pass.

-- Donner Pass receives more than 50” of precipitation per year – most of it is snow!
+- This region receives more than 50 inches of precipitation per year – most of it is snow!